povidanius/rnn_with_deep_set_initialization/README.md

 # rnn_with_deep_set_initialization
-RNN model with inital hidden state learned by deep sets
+RNN model with adaptive inital hidden state represented by deep set of input sequence.
+Hypothesis is that order-independent information (which is hard to extract for RNN) may improve the performance.